Anipal1/every-thing/README.md

-# every-thing man is nothing God is everything
+# God is every-thing man is nothing
 thas was then
 o yes